protocol/ResNetLab/BEYOND_BITSWAP/README.md

 | [RFC\|BB\|L2-03B: Use of network coding and erasure codes](./RFC/rfcBBL203B.md)                               | `brainstorm`|
 | [RFC\|BB\|L2-07: Request minimum piece size and content protocol extension](./RFC/rfcBBL207.md)               | `brainstorm`|
 | [RFC\|BB\|L2-08: Delegate download to other nodes (bandwidth aggregation)](./RFC/rfcBBL208.md)                | `brainstorm`|

+If you want to familiarize with our work, we highly recommend exploring first the RFCs in `prototype` state, and then move to the ones at a `draft` or `brainstorm` state. `prototyped` RFCs are in a stage where there is working prototype you can start evaluating and playing with.
+The `draft` state means that the RFC is ready for implementation, while `brainstorm` RFCs require further discussions and design work.

 **Layer 0: Data Structure:**
 * [RFC|BB|L0-09: Hashing algorithm improvements](./RFC/rfcBBL009):